Skip to main content

 Risks and side effects of thyroid surgery

 • Temporary or permanent hoarseness or loss of voice.
-This can happen if the larynx (voice box) or windpipe is irritated by the breathing tube that was used during surgery.
-It may also occur if the nerves to the larynx (or vocal cords) are damaged during surgery.
-The doctor should examine your vocal cords before surgery to see if they move normally.
+This can happen if your larynx (voice box) or windpipe is irritated by the breathing tube that was used during surgery.
+It can also happen if the nerves to the larynx (or vocal cords) are damaged during surgery.
+The doctor will examine your vocal cords before surgery to see if they move normally.
 (See Tests for Thyroid Cancer.)

-• Damage to the parathyroid glands (small glands behind the thyroid that help regulate calcium levels).
-This can lead to low blood calcium levels, causing muscle spasms and feelings of numbness and tingling.
+• Damage to the parathyroid glands.
+The parathyroid glands are small glands behind the thyroid that help regulate calcium levels.
+Damage to these glands can lead to low blood calcium levels, causing muscle spasms and feelings of numbness and tingling in different parts of the body.

 More information about Surgery